 If it was a previous Holy Union from other LGBT Affirming Churches, please request a dissolution certificate or lifting of vows certificate from that Church where you had your previous Union ceremony.
 If there is any previous holy unions or previous legal marriages and there are grievance disputes with the former partner or spouse we might most likely decline the Holy Union request but we may still offer a simple blessing of relationship instead.

-We do NOT answer nor receive questions and requests through phone.
+We do NOT answer nor receive questions and requests through our phone.

 NOTE: We do NOT do any immediate Union Ceremonies.
 We highly advice that you take enough time to prepare and to coordinate with us your Union request.
-We do NOT do a “madalian/paspasan” Union.
+We do NOT do a “madalian/paspasan/Las Vegas-type” Union.

 6. Deposit/down payment

-Send us back a scanned copy of the Deposit slip as proof of payment.
-Also send us a scanned copy of the filled up registration form for our record purposes.
+Send us back a scanned copy of the Deposit slips as proof of payment.

-NOTE: Once you have started an email thread with us, all succeeding questions and correspondences should be sent by replying through the existing email thread you have with us.
-DO NOT SEND a new email to us outside of the email thread as this will cause administrative confusion.
+NOTE: Once you have started an email trend with us, all succeeding questions and correspondences should be sent by replying through the existing email trend you have with us.
+DO NOT SEND a new email to us outside of the email trend as this will cause administrative confusion.
+We need to track your request and all emails relating to it under one email-thread.

 7. Considerations in choosing your date of union

-Please note that the Officiating Ministers are only available for Holy Union on dates that fall on Thursday, Friday and Saturday.
+Please note that the Pastor or Officiating Ministers are only available for Holy Union on dates that fall on Thursday, Friday and Saturday.
 Sunday is available only if Union is done in our chapel:

-- Saturday – Within Metro Manila and nearby provinces (Batangas, Cavite, Bulacan, Rizal, Laguna)
+- Friday and Saturday – Preferably within Metro Manila and nearby provinces (Batangas, Cavite, Bulacan, Rizal, Laguna)

 - Sunday – If venue is in the Chapel and time of Union is 4:30PM.

-- We do not do Holy Union on Mondays as this is the rest day for pastors.
+- We do not do Holy Union on Mondays as this is the rest day for pastors and Church staff

 On major Christian Holidays we DO NOT officiate Unions: